Lego stock is not available on any stock exchange and has no stock symbol because it is a privately held, family-owned business based in Denmark.

 To acquire an official stock ticker symbol, Lego would need to float on the stock market by going through an initial public offering.

-In summary, no LEGO ticker symbol exists because no Lego stock is trading in the markets.
+In summary, no LEGO ticker symbol exists because no Lego stock trades in the markets.

 Does Lego have stock?